By Riley Chen 1 min read

 3. Risk Management and Variance

-In high stakes, variance can be extreme.
+In high stakes, Variance can be extreme.
 Even the best players experience downswings, sometimes losing thousands of big blinds in a single session.
 Managing bankroll effectively is critical.
 A common guideline suggests having at least 200 buy-ins for the stakes you play, which at $200/$400 can mean a bankroll of $80,000 or more.

 Additionally, prudent bankroll management helps absorb variance and avoid tilt, preserving the mental clarity necessary for long-term success.